GaloisInc/pirate/doc/elf_extensions.rst

 run or access the symbol.

-Capabilities are identified internally by the index of their entry in ``.gaps.captab`` and externally by their user-defined name, which must be unique within the compilation unit.
+Capabilities are identified internally by the index of their entry in ``.pirate.captab`` and externally by their user-defined name, which must be unique within the compilation unit.
 Extended capabilities are capabilities that extend a previous capability, and these contain the index of a parent capability, with the intended meaning that any enclave with the extended capability also has its parent.
-Lists of required or provided capabilities are specified as strings in ``.gaps.captab``, ending in ``CAP_NULL``.
+Lists of required or provided capabilities are specified as strings in ``.pirate.captab``, ending in ``CAP_NULL``.

 Special Sections
 ----------------